-The SSD2828 can support one interface configuration.
-Combination of RGB and SPI interfaces.
+The SSD2828 can support 2 kinds of interface configuration.
+One is MCU interface.
+The other is a combination of RGB and SPI interfaces.
+Both can be used to drive multiple display panels.
 The details of supported configuration are listed below.